devjklein/klein-visual/_portfolio/roaming-wild.md

 ## Client Testimonial

-This design was completed in a competition-style college project for a real client in which ten students competed to design Roaming Wild's new logo for use on their website and merchandise.
+This design was completed as part of a competition-style college project for a real client in which ten students competed to design Roaming Wild's new logo for use on their website and merchandise.

 The design above placed 1st and was ultimately chosen as Roaming Wild's new logo, which can be seen in use on their website, <a href="https://www.roamingwildadventures.com/" target="_blank">Roaming Wild Adventures</a>.
 Below is feedback from the owners of Roaming Wild on the design and presentation.